Garage Door Hurricane Preparedness: Reinforcing for Storm Safety

 The Vulnerability of Garage Doors

-The vulnerability of garage doors during hurricanes is a critical aspect of home safety that often goes underestimated.
-These large entry points, designed for convenient access, can become weak points in the face of powerful storm forces.
-Understanding why garage doors are particularly susceptible is crucial for homeowners looking to enhance their hurricane preparedness.
+The vulnerability of garage doors during hurricanes is a critical aspect of home safety that is often underestimated.
+These large entry points can become weak spots, leading to severe damage if not properly reinforced.

 Size and Construction Matters